bigcommerce/gruf-rspec/CONTRIBUTING.md

 First ensure that your feature isn't already being developed or considered (see open PRs and issues).
 If it is, please consider contributing to those initiatives.

-For new features, consider whether a new plugin or hook is a more beneficial solution.
-We'd like to keep gruf light and minimal, and delegate adaptive functionality out into separate plugins.
+For new features, consider whether an extending gem is a more beneficial solution.
+We'd like to keep gruf-rspec light and minimal, and delegate adaptive functionality out into separate plugins.

 All PRs require test coverage to be accepted when applicable.